 From the start, the goal was to provide the best possible environment to support National Guard soldiers in the most efficient manner possible, to design excellence that establishes a model for future Oklahoma Readiness Centers, and to give the state a world-class military facility.

-Opening in early 2020, the new 82,568 square-foot (sf) Readiness Center will house three Army National Guard units and serve as a training center and armory for the State of Oklahoma.
+Opening in early 2020, the new 82,568 square-foot (sf) Readiness Center houses three Army National Guard units and serves as a training center and armory for the State of Oklahoma.

 Solicitation packages were written using the Design Build Institute of America’s Best Practices.
 The design incorporated sustainability, resiliency, and substantial energy efficiency considerations, and prepared for future renewables to achieve net-zero energy.
 The project is currently pursuing a Leadership in Energy and Environmental Design (LEED) Gold status and will be the most energy efficient and sustainable building in the Oklahoma Military Department portfolio.

 The Readiness Center features classrooms, training rooms, an armory, command and administrative offices, a wide-span multipurpose training and assembly area, a high-volume commercial kitchen and troop dining area, and staff locker rooms.
 The intriguing architecture of the project pays respect to the important history of the regional Army National Guard by simultaneously reflecting a modern design that is also reminiscent of a western frontier fortress.

 Primary facilities also include a 550 sf Access Control Building, a 300 sf Controlled Waste Facility, a 200 sf Flammable Materials Storage Facility, and a backup/emergency generator.
 Collateral project components included the demolition of the former Ardmore Readiness Center site and all associated environmental aspects such as hazardous material abatement.